Skip to main content

 We’ll mainly take a look at replacing Ingress resources for traffic from clients outside the cluster to services inside the cluster (north/south traffic).
 Although the Gateway API also supports so-called east/west traffic between workloads within a cluster (through the GAMMA-initiative), this is outside the scope of this article.

-Before reading this article you might want to try a hands-on lab on Cilium Gateway API by Isovalent, the company behind Cilium.
+Before reading this article, you might want to try a hands-on lab on Cilium Gateway API by Isovalent, the company behind Cilium.

-Edit 2024.08.10: This article is updated to work with Cilium v1.6.0 and Gateway API v1.1.0.
+Edit 2025.07.20: This article is updated to work with Gateway API v1.3, Cilium v1.17 and cert-manager v1.18.
+See the archived article here.

 Overview